• Skip to primary navigation

 Tips and Tricks

-Use parchment paper for a quick cleanup.
+Use parchment paper or aluminum foil for a quick cleanup.

 Keep or remove the fish skin as you like.
 I bake this recipe with the fish skin intact, then remove it when eating.